davenkin/springboog-redis-learning/README.md

 ### How to run

-- First run `./start-docker-compose.sh` to start redis server
+- First run `./start-docker-compose.sh` to start redis server listening at port 6380
-- Then run `./mvnw spring-boot:run` and open `http://localhost:8080/hello-world`
-- Or run `main()` in `SpringBootWebApplication` in IDE directly
+- Then run `./mvnw spring-boot:run` and open `http://localhost:8080/hello-world`, or run `main()` in `SpringBootWebApplication` in IDE directly

 ### Tech stack